What is Optomap retinal imaging?

-Optomap takes a digital image of your retina (the back of your eye on the inside) using Optos scanning laser technology.
+Optomap takes a digital image of your retina (the inside of the back of your eye) using Optos scanning laser technology.
 It enables us to effectively detect not only eye conditions but conditions that affect your general health.

 We were the very first UK optical practice to have the Optomap Daytona Plus instrument delivered and during the pandemic it is proving to be more valuable than ever.
 With its ultra-wide imaging, it is the only technology to capture 82% of your retina in one image, enabling us to take a good look at your retina without coming close to you.